okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook new draft/main/index.md

 ### Test the SSR inline hook

-To run a test of your SSR inline hook, go to the Okta sign-in page for your Okta org, click the **Sign Up** link, and attempt to self-register.
+To run a test of your profile enrollment (self-service registration) registration inline hook, go to the Okta sign-in page for your Okta org, click the **Sign Up** link, and attempt to self-register.
-> **Note:** The **Employee number** field appears as optional.
-To test SSR, you can leave **Employee number** blank.

-* If you use an allowable email domain, such as `rosario.jones@example.com`, the end user registration goes through.
+* If you use an allowable email domain, such as `rosario.jones@okta.com`, the end user registration goes through for the profile enrollment scenario.
+* If you use an allowable email domain and employee number, the end user registration goes through for the profile and progressive profile enrollment scenario.
-* If you use an incorrect email domain, the end user registration is denied.
-Review the error message that displays the error summary from the external service code and is passed back to Okta.
+* If you use an incorrect email domain or employee number (depending on the scenario), the end user registration is denied.

+Review the error message that displays the error summary from the external service code and is passed back to the Okta sign-in page.
 See [error](/docs/reference/registration-hook/#error).

 ### Test the progressive enrollment inline hook

-To test the progressive enrollment inline hook, you need to make **Employee number** required and manually add a user with a password.
+To run a test of your progressive profile enrollment registration inline hook, [create](https://help.okta.com/okta_help.htm?type=oie&id=ext-usgp-add-users) or use an existing user in your org.

-1. Sign in to the Okta Admin Console as an admin.
-1. Go to **Security** > **Profile Enrollment**.
-1. Under **Profile enrollment form**, find **Employee number**, and then click **Edit**.
-1. Set the **Input requirement** to **Required**.
-1. Click **Save**.
-1. Go to **Directory** > **People**, and then click **Add person**.
-1. Enter the credentials for your test user and select **I will set password**.
-1. Enter a password, and then click **Save**.
-1. Sign out from the Admin Console and sign in with your new `@example.com` credentials.

-* If you use valid sign-in credentials, the **Employee number** field appears on the next page.
+* If you use valid sign-in credentials with an **Employee number** value of four digits, the user's profile is updated.
-* If you enter an employee number in a valid format (4 digits), the update goes through.
+* If you enter an employee number in an invalid format, the profile update is denied.

+Sign back in as your org admin to review the profile of the user and confirm that the user's profile was updated and the employee number value exists.

-* If you enter an employee number in an invalid format, the update is denied.
-Review the error message that displays the error summary from the external service code and is passed back to Okta.
+For invalid, employee numbers review the error message that displays the error summary from the external service code and is passed back to Okta sign-in page.
 See [error](/docs/reference/registration-hook/#error).

 > **Note:** Review [Troubleshooting hook implementations](/docs/guides/common-hook-set-up-steps/nodejs/main/#troubleshoot-hook-implementations) for help with any difficulties during setup or configuration.